CumulusNetworks/ccw-wbenchvm-tools/README.md

 ## About

-Various tools used with in the Cumulus workbench to manage external services and facilities.
+Various tools used within the Cumulus workbench to improve productivity and work with external devices (such as console servers and IP PDUs).

 ## Tools